Tony Barrell used to say he’d never met an Australian he didn’t like. Can you tell how he feels now?

 I was already fascinated by Australia, and particularly by Australians.
 I was a big fan of a television puppet show called The Tingha and Tucker Club, and I was also fond of a certain Australian TV star who sang funny songs and did incredibly quick paintings.
 But we’ll come to him later.
 As a teenager I enjoyed the famous “Bruce” sketch by Monty Python, featuring an amusing bunch of Australian philosophers (or so we were led to believe) with stereotypical corks dangling from their bush hats.
 This sketch, sadly, became the basis for my later attempts at impersonating an Australian accent.

 When I grew up a bit more and started work, I was lucky enough to know an Australian as a work colleague.
 His name was Steve, and he could not only recite huge chunks of Monty Python, but he had tons of Australian slang expressions to share with me.
 After he left and returned to his homeland, we remained penpals for a few years.
 Subsequently, after I became a journalist, I found two more Australian workmates, Scott and Steph.
 Steph was even more exotic than all the Australians I had met, because she came from Tasmania, where I had previously believed only Tasmanian Devils lived, and cartoon ones at that.
-The best hairdresser who has ever attacked my hair is Australian, too: a bright, artistic woman called Rachael who has tolerated my mangling of that accent, and has patiently explained the meaning of words such as “bogan” to me.
+One of the best hairdressers who have ever attacked my hair is Australian, too: a bright, artistic woman called Rachael who has tolerated my mangling of that accent, and has patiently explained the meaning of words such as “bogan” to me.

 It was in the 1990s, I think, that I started using the line: “I’ve never met an Australian I didn’t like.”
 This wasn’t a kind of positive racism: this was a recognition that there was something about the attitudes and manners of Australians that I found appealing.
 Despite that old joke about the difference between live yoghurt and Australians, I thought they did have a distinctive culture.
 I felt there was a certain adventurousness about these people (which was perhaps unsurprising, as the only ones I knew had travelled all the way here, to the other side of the world), a devil-may-care openness, and a special kind of humour.
 All of these qualities, I thought, were somehow encapsulated in that twangy, musical accent, which sounded a bit like an American’s attempt at Cockney (though nothing like Dick Van Dyke’s unique attempt in Mary Poppins).